 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom suite on the ground floor.
+The sanitary arrangements comprise a three piece bathroom suite and two, three piece shower suites within the en-suites of the bedrooms.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Hot water is supplied via a wall mounted combination boiler situated within the living room/kitchen cupboard.
+Hot water is supplied via an insulated hot water cylinder located within the hall cupboard, which, appears to be heated via the oil fired boiler situated within the hall cupboard.
 The boiler serves the central heating system via radiators.
+No access was obtained to the oil tank.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-We have been informed that drainage is to a shared septic tank and this should be confirmed prior to purchase.
+It is assumed that drainage is to a private/septic tank.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There do not appear to be adequate smoke and fire detection measures in place.
-Upgrading is required to comply with

-Scottish Government standards, applicable from February
+We are advised that fire detection equipment within the property fully complies with Scottish Government standards effective from February 2022 and this should be confirmed by the purchaser.